RagnarB83/ash-documentation/docs/job-types.rst

 MMTheory (see :doc:`MM-interfaces`) or a QM/MMTheory (see :doc:`QM-MM`).
 The ORCATheory class is recommended as a QM code in general as this interface is more supported than others.
 ORCA contains a large variety of DFT and WFT methods.
-Below, the ORCASP object is created from the ORCATheory class, passing various ORCA-specific variables to it (location of ORCA dir and specifying how the inputfile should look).
+Below, ORCAobject is created from the ORCATheory class, passing various ORCA-specific variables to it (location of ORCA dir and specifying how the inputfile should look).

-For a single-point calculation only then simply passes the Theory object and the Fragment object to the SinglePoint function.
+For a single-point calculation only then simply passes the Theory object and the Fragment object to the **Singlepoint** function.

 .. code-block:: python